speps/speps.github.io/content/profile.md

 <img src="/media/myself.jpg" alt="Me!" style="float:right;padding:0 0 0.7em 0.7em;"/>

-My name is **Rémi Gillig**, I am a video game tools software engineer.
+My name is **Rémi Gillig**, I am a video game Graphics programmer.

-I like C++, C# and making tools for everyone.
-It has a great impact on the projects and usually involves a number of other disciplines.
+I like C++, C# and everything rendering related.
+Putting stuff on the screen and getting the best our of the talented art teams is so satisfying!

-I am also interested in procedural generation and rendering and I like to follow the advances in these areas through SIGGRAPH and GDC talks, lectures and research papers.
+I like to follow the advances in this area through SIGGRAPH and GDC talks, lectures and research papers.

-I'm currently working at Rare Ltd. (UK) as a Senior Software Engineer.
+I'm currently working at Firesprite Ltd. (UK) as a Lead Software Engineer.
 Whatever projects appear on this blog are NOT affiliated with my current employer.